 Monday, March 7, 2016

-Considering the ostentatious chrome and tail fin fest of the mid to late 1950's, the Continental Mark II was a remarkably clean design.
-Save for the hump on the trunk, the Mark II was delicate compared to a Cadillac of the same vintage.
+Considering the ostentatious chrome and tail fin fest of the mid to late 1950's, the Continental Mark II was remarkably clean.
+Save for the hump on the trunk, the Mark II was a delicate flower compared to a Cadillac of the same vintage.
 Lincolns as well.

-Same can be said for the spacious, tastefully appointed interior; save for the color contrasts of this car's upholstery.
-All Mark II's had interiors that were hand stitched; this unusual color scheme not out of the realm of possibility - we are talking about the 1950's.
+Same can be said for the spacious, tastefully appointed interior; got to love the color retina searing contrasts here, so '50's.
+All Mark II's had interiors that were hand stitched

 No comments: